nunocgoncalves/nunocgoncalves/README.md

 # Hi there, I'm Nuno👋

-## I am a Web3 Builder, the CTO at [Pizza Wallet](https://github.com/Pizza-Wallet-Development-team) and a Cryptography and ZK Enthusiast!
+## I am a Blockchain Engineer, the CTO at [Pizza wallet](https://github.com/Pizza-Wallet-Development-team) and a Cryptography and ZK Enthusiast!

-- 🔭 I am currently developing a Wallet -> [Pizza Wallet](https://github.com/Pizza-Wallet-Development-team/pizza-wallet)
+- 🔭 I am currently developing a wallet -> [Pizza wallet](https://github.com/Pizza-Wallet-Development-team/pizza-wallet)
-- 🌱 Learning Cryptography and ZKs
+- 🌱 Learning Typescript and ZKs
-- 👯 I’m looking to connect and colaborate with people to learn as much as possible
+- 👯 I’m looking to connect and colaborate with people to share and learn as much as possible
-- 🥅 2022 Goals: Learn, code and learn some more
+- 🥅 2023 Goals: Keep learning, code daily and document my journey
-- ⚡ Fun fact: I am a gym rat
+- ⚡ Fun fact: I lift weights and do kickboxing

 ### Languages and Tools: